 Head and Neck Cancer Treatment Available in Brevard County

 If you have been diagnosed with laryngeal cancer or another type of head and neck cancer, the experts at Cancer Care Centers of Brevard are ready to help.
-We have cancer centers available throughout Brevard County, including Melbourne, Rockledge, Merrit Island, Palm Bay, and Sebastian, FL.
+We have cancer centers available throughout Brevard County, including Melbourne, Rockledge, Merrit Island, and Palm Bay, FL.

 Risk Factors of Laryngeal Cancer

 There is no way to prevent cancer completely, but there are steps you can take to help reduce the risk.
 Laryngeal cancer risk factors include things that can be controlled and others that cannot change.